THE RVPLUSYOU PROTECTION PROGRAM

 ►Why do RVPlusYou recreational vehicle owners need the RVPlusYou Protection program?

-As a RVPlusYou member host, your primary source of protection against loss is your automobile insurance policy.
-However, certain insurance policies can contain exclusions, i.e. situations in which the insurance company will not pay for a claim.
-It is not uncommon for automobile policies to expressly exclude coverage for losses arising out of commercial, business and/or rental activity, and the involvement of third parties.
+As an RVPlusYou member host, your primary source of protection against loss is your automobile insurance policy.
+However, certain insurance policies contain exclusions, i.e. situations in which the insurance company will not pay for a claim.
+It’s not uncommon for automobile policies to exclude coverage for losses arising out of commercial, business, rental activity, and third party involvement.

-The liability coverage on your recreational vehicle presently may not be sufficient to protect you, where your negligence has caused bodily injury to others or if you accidentally cause damage to another person’s property as a RVPlusYou recreational vehicle owner.
+The current liability coverage on your recreational vehicle may not sufficiently protect you if where your negligence causes bodily injury to others or if you accidentally cause damage to another person’s property as a RVPlusYou recreational vehicle owner.
 Moreover, today, when multi-million-dollar lawsuits are common, your automobile policy may provide substantial liability limits, but it may not be enough.

-It is important to consult with your professional insurance advisers to ensure your policy will respond to losses associated with and arising out of your activities as a RVPlusYou recreational vehicle owner.
+It is important to consult with your professional insurance advisers to ensure your policy will respond to losses arising out of your activities as an RVPlusYou recreational vehicle owner.

-The RVPlusYou Protection Program can respond where your automobile’ insurance does not.
-Whether the issue requires medical care or repair of property, you will typically have coverage up to the program limits.
-There are exclusions, such as expected or intended damages, abuse or molestation, liquor liability, etc., so it is important to fully understand the program details.
+The RVPlusYou Protection Program can respond where your automobile insurance does not.
+Whether the issue requires medical care or repair of property, you will typically have coverage up to the program’s limits.
+Keep in mind that there are exclusions, such as expected or intended damages, abuse or molestation, liquor liability, etc., so it is important to fully understand the program’s details.

-►How would the RVPlusYou Protection Program respond where a guest slips on Member Host property and sues?
+►How would the RVPlusYou Protection Program respond if a guest slips on Member Host property and sues?

-The RVPlusYou Protection Program liability coverage protects RVPlusYou recreational vehicle owners in the event that someone is injured on your recreational or you are deemed responsible for personal injury or property damage through negligence, in every case solely associated with a RVPlusYou booking.
-The program will also defend any claims against RVPlusYou recreational vehicle owners and pay for reasonable and necessary medical expenses up to the program limit regardless of who was at fault.
+The RVPlusYou Protection Program liability coverage protects RVPlusYou recreational vehicle owners in the event that someone is injured in your RV or you are deemed responsible for personal injury or property damage through negligence.
+Remember that this is only in cases solely associated with an RVPlusYou booking.
+The program will also defend any claims against RVPlusYou recreational vehicle owners and pay for reasonable and necessary medical expenses up to the program’s limit, regardless of who was at fault.

 ►How does the liability deductible apply?

-►What should I do if a liability or injury claim is made against me?
+►What should I do if a renter makes a liability or injury claim against me?

-Any occurrence or circumstances that could give rise to a claim must be reported immediately.
-Contact RVPlusYou immediately to file a liability claim report under the RVPlusYou Protection Program.
+Report any circumstances that could give rise to a claim immediately.
+Contact RVPlusYou to file a liability claim report under the RVPlusYou Protection Program.
 Assume no obligation, admit to no liability or incur any expenses for which we are or may become liable without written permission, except incurred to protect the property from further loss.
 Gather any documents, correspondence, memos, photos, video, etc. that may be pertinent to the claim.

 ►Once the claim is reported, what happens next?

 The RVPlusYou Protection Program insurers will appoint a claims adjuster to investigate the circumstances of the loss.
 The RVPlusYou Protection Program insurers will assess the claim to determine what coverage is available and then evaluate the claim directing any further investigation or litigation necessary.
-In the case of a legal action made against you, The RVPlusYou Protection Program insurers will evaluate whether a defense is owed by the policy and appoint experts and/or lawyers for the defense team.
+In the case of a legal action made against you, the RVPlusYou Protection Program insurers will evaluate whether the policy will grant you a defense and appoint experts and/or lawyers for the defense team.

 ►What is my role throughout the process?

-Fully participate and cooperate in the investigation and the defense of the claim against you; It is important that you share all information that you have about the claim with your claim team; Be prepared to attend examinations for discovery, mediation, settlement conferences, or a trial.
+You must fully participate and cooperate in the investigation and the defense of the claim against you.
+It is important that you share all information that you have about the claim with your claim team.
+Prepare to attend examinations for discovery, mediation, settlement conferences, or a trial.

 ►How do settlements and policy payouts work?

-The program will pay up to the limit of liability for any one occurrence, and will independently settle or defend any claim or suit asking for damages.
-The duty to settle or defend ends when the limit of liability is exhausted.
-Member Host coverage is subject to a deductible and RVPlusYou recreational vehicle owners must pay that amount when requested; Payment will be issued to the claimant, if required by a settlement, mediation, trial or arbitration.
+The program will pay up to the liability limit for any one occurrence and will independently settle or defend any claim or suit asking for damages.
+The duty to settle or defend ends when the liability limit is exhausted.
+Member Host coverage is subject to a deductible and RVPlusYou recreational vehicle owners must pay that amount upon request.
+Payment will go to the claimant if required by a settlement, mediation, trial or arbitration.